top of page

 THE SMALL ISLANDS PROJECT

-The Small Islands Project (PPI) was launched in 1988 by Dr. Fernando Spina and the National Institute for Wild Fauna (formerly INFS), which has now become the Higher Institute for Environmental Protection and Research.
+The Small Islands Project (PPI) was launched in 1988 by Dr Fernando Spina and the National Institute for Wild Fauna (formerly INFS), now the Higher Institute for Environmental Protection and Research.
 The Project aims to analyze the different characteristics of the spring migration of birds across the Mediterranean Sea, which constitutes a vast ecological barrier between Africa and Europe.

 Started as an Italian initiative, the PPI soon involved several islands and coastal sites scattered throughout the central-western area of the Mediterranean Sea.

-The main objective of the PPI is to monitor the migratory routes and the phenology of the seasonal movements of numerous species (especially passerines), paying particular attention to long-distance migratory birds, which spend the winter in sub-Saharan areas._cc781905- 5cde-3194-bb3b-136bad5cf58d_
+The main objective of the PPI is to monitor the migratory routes and phenology of the seasonal movements of numerous species (especially passerines), paying particular attention to long-distance migratory birds that spend the winter in sub-Saharan areas.

-Furthermore, since the fragile ecosystem of the Mediterranean islands is strongly threatened, the project also aims to analyze what is the functional role assumed by the islands towards the birds that stop there.
+Furthermore, since the fragile ecosystem of the Mediterranean islands is strongly threatened, the project also aims to analyze the functional role the islands assume towards the birds that stop there.
 This can be understood thanks to the study of the physiological conditions of animals during the various phases of the transition to Europe.

 A more detailed description of the monitoring activities is available in PPI Instruction Manual.